 As with many other stimulants, taking amphetamines places a strain on the user’s heart and cardiovascular system, often exacerbated by the user engaging in protracted physical exertion such as dancing for long periods, intense exercise or prolonged sexual activity.
 Elevated levels of physical activity whilst under the influence of amphetamines can also cause damage to muscles, bones and other parts of the body, any of which may be permanent.

-Amphetamine abuse can lead to addiction, with its own array of serious implications for health.
-Long-term amphetamine users frequently experience pronounced appetite suppression, potentially made worse by the decision to spend money on amphetamines rather than food, and may suffer from various conditions related to poor diet such as dangerous weight loss or malnutrition.
-Smoking amphetamines and/or consuming them orally, as well as the grinding of teeth (bruxism) which frequently accompanies amphetamine use, can cause serious damage to teeth and gums.
+Amphetamine abuse can lead to addiction, with its array of serious implications for health.
+Long-term amphetamine users frequently experience pronounced appetite suppression, potentially made worse by the decision to spend money on amphetamines rather than food; they may also suffer from various conditions related to a poor food regime such as dangerous weight loss or malnutrition.
+Smoking amphetamines or consuming them orally, as well as the grinding of teeth (bruxism) which frequently accompanies amphetamine use, can cause severe damage to the teeth and gums.
 Intravenous administration of amphetamines can result in infection and other damage to the skin, as well as more serious problems to the cardiovascular system, while skin and hair can also be affected by poor nutrition.
-Amphetamine addicts living in insanitary conditions expose themselves to a very wide range of potential health complaints, many of which can be fatal.
+Amphetamine addicts living in unsanitary conditions expose themselves to an extensive range of potential health complaints, many of which can be fatal.

 What are the dangers of amphetamines overdose?

 An amphetamine overdose can be fatal, with death typically resulting from cardiogenic shock, circulatory collapse, bleeding in the brain, hyperpyrexia, kidney failure, pulmonary hypertension and/or respiratory collapse.
-Other serious physical symptoms of amphetamine overdose include pulmonary oedema, rhabdomyolysis, fluctuating blood potassium levels, and metabolic acidosis, whilst less severe physical symptoms include an abnormal heartbeat, muscle pain, painful or problematic urination, dilated pupils, tremors, extreme perspiration and rapid breathing.
+Other serious physical symptoms of amphetamine overdose include pulmonary oedema, rhabdomyolysis, fluctuating blood potassium levels and metabolic acidosis.
+Less severe physical symptoms include an abnormal heartbeat, muscle pain, painful or problematic urination, dilated pupils, tremors, extreme perspiration and rapid breathing.
 The psychological symptoms of amphetamine overdose include delusions, paranoia, psychosis, compulsive movement, confusion, aggression and pronounced agitation.

-Taking amphetamines can cause pleasant stimulant, euphoric and aphrodisiac effects, as well as boosting self-confidence, and individuals who enjoy these effects may continue to take amphetamines in order to continue to experience them.
+Taking amphetamines can cause pleasant stimulant, euphoric and aphrodisiac effects, as well as boosting self-confidence.
+Individuals who enjoy these effects may continue to take amphetamines in order to continue to experience them.
 Similarly, some longer-term effects of amphetamine use, including weight loss and an improvement in personal physical performance in athletics, swimming, weight training and other activities, can also drive an individual to keep taking amphetamines.

 Amphetamines Abuse and Co-Occurring Addictions

-Individuals who become addicted to amphetamines frequently take other substances of abuse, either alongside or alternating with their amphetamine consumption, and may become addicted to these other substances as well as to amphetamines.
-Theoretically, addictions co-occurring with amphetamine addiction could involve any addictive substance of abuse, though in practice this depends very much on the individual’s personal circumstances and preferences.
-Some amphetamine addicts also become addicted to other stimulants, including illegal substances such as cocaine and legal products energy drinks, while others who seek to counteract amphetamines’ more pronounced stimulant effects when not in “party” environments via the use of depressants, including opioids, may develop addictions to those drugs.
+Individuals, who become addicted to amphetamines, would frequently take other substances of abuse, either alongside or alternating with their amphetamine consumption, and may become addicted to these other substances as well as to amphetamines.
+Theoretically, addictions co-occurring with amphetamine addiction could involve any addictive substance of abuse, though in practice, this depends very much on the personal circumstances and preferences.
+Some who suffer from amphetamine addiction also become addicted to other stimulants, including illegal substances such as cocaine and legal products such as energy drinks.
+Others, who seek to counteract amphetamines’ more pronounced stimulant effects when not in “party” environments via the use of depressants, including opioids, may develop addictions to those drugs.
 Alcoholism is relatively common amongst amphetamine addicts, as alcohol is used both as a depressant and as an adjunct to amphetamine use.